 Separate financial statements are provided for governmental, proprietary, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
-The general fund, the statewide sales, services and use tax-capital projects fund, and the debt service fund are the major governmental funds for the District.
+The general fund and the statewide sales, services and use tax-capital projects fund are the major governmental funds for the District.
 All remaining governmental funds are aggregated and reported as nonmajor governmental funds.